 In a typical process, each task T has pre-requisites, a set of other tasks whose execution will determine the probability of T being executed.
-A workflow graph Gis a directed acyclic graph (DAG) where each task is a node, and the parents of a node are its direct prerequisites.
+A workflow graph G is a directed acyclic graph (DAG) where each task is a node, and the parents of a node are its direct pre-requisites.
 That is, the decision to execute T does not depend on any (other) task in G given its parents.

-Motivated by other workflow representations (see van der Aalst and Wejters, 2004, for a review) which are used to model a large variety of real-world processes, we adopt a constrained DAG representation.
+Motivated by other workflow representations (see [8] for a review) which are used to model a large variety of real-world processes, we adopt a constrained DAG representation.
 Let a AND/OR workflow graph (AO graph) be a constrained type of DAG, with any node being in one of the following classes: